arinze-edeh/cloud-infrastructure-devops-labs/README.md

 ## Troubleshooting and Incident Response

-This section highlights diagnostic and resolution work across infrastructure layers, demonstrating the systematic fault-isolation and remediation capability expected of Senior DevOps, SRE, and Platform Engineering roles.
+This section highlights diagnostic and resolution work across infrastructure layers, demonstrating the systematic fault-isolation and remediation capability expected of DevOps, SRE, and Platform Engineering roles.

 ### Kubernetes Incident Resolution